-That’s a little over 10 years after microwaves made itself into a household staple, by the way.
+That’s a little over 10 years after microwaves turned into a household staple, by the way.

 Language matters.
 If we want to normalize female pleasure, (spoiler alert: we very much do), then the words we use to describe our experience matter.
 When those brave researchers unearth new information about what’s going on in the body during arousal, we need to be ready to relearn old information.

-It's with this enthusiasm for new information that we’re throwing out the G spot and introducing the G zone.
-To understand how we got here, let’s look at a history of our understanding of the most talked-about erogenous zone in town.
+It's with this enthusiasm for new information that we’re throwing out the G-spot and introducing the G-zone.
+To understand how we got here, let’s look at the history of the most talked-about erogenous zone in town.

 The rest is history.
 People with vaginas immediately went hunting for treasure and some found it, while others found, well, discomfort.

 Enter The G-Zone

 Dr. Barry Komisurak has also made some groundbreaking discoveries through his work on nerve pathways.
 His work shows us that the clitoris, the vagina, and the cervix all use “differential routes of entry into the brain”.

 Ready to get nerdy?
 The clitoris sends information to the brain through the pudendal nerve, the vagina sends info through the pelvic nerve, the cervix goes through the pelvic/vagus nerve and the hip bone's connected to the… thigh bone.